ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Tunneling UDP over HTTP

-To allow negotiation of a tunnel for UDP over HTTP, this document defines the "connect-udp" HTTP Upgrade Token.
+To allow negotiation of a tunnel for UDP over HTTP, this document defines the "connect-udp" HTTP upgrade token.
 The resulting UDP tunnels use the Capsule Protocol (see {{Section 3.2 of HTTP-DGRAM}}) with HTTP Datagrams in the format defined in {{format}}.